Garden Staircase, Kyoto, Japan pictures.jpeg

 Achievements

-Our members are achieving great things for the patients they represent ... right around the world.
+Our members are achieving great things for the patients they represent... right around the world.

 Backed by the strength of the iCSi community and with the support and information sharing of fellow members around the world, here is just a sample of hte good work going on every day in protecting the rights of patients accessing reproductive treatment.

 Would you like to showcase the achievements of your patient organisation?
-Simply email David Rawlings at news@icsicommunity.org and we will upload them here.
+Simply email David Rawlings at [email protected] and we will upload them here.

-Achievements in ...
-Argentina
+Achievements in Argentina

 Our colleague Estela Chardon has recently co-ordinated a protest involving three patient organisations.
 The December 7 walk involved members from Concebir, Sumate a Dar Vida and Abrazo Por Dar Vida walking in front of the house of government with empty baby strollers.

-Images from the walk can be seen here: http://www.youtube.com/watch?v=BlLS-C-eU0U&feature=youtu.be.
+Images from the walk can be seen here: https://www.youtube.com/watch?v=BlLS-C-eU0U.

-Achivements in ...
-Italy
+Achivements in Italy

 Our colleagues in Italy have been working hard to not only support couples but also educate the community and 'fight' the taboo of infertility: